 - The use of rituals and tolerance increasing over time

-- One cannot be tested, overdose or ingest chemicals
+- It cannot be tested or indicated by an overdose or by ingested chemicals

 - The high is from internal stimuli

-- There is tremendous financial debt that could be lifelong
+- There is a greater likelihood of tremendous financial debt that may be lifelong

-- Higher rates of suicide with a gambling addiction
+- Higher rates of suicide among individuals with gambling disorder

 It is important to highlight the perception of the disease is different and treatment providers have less knowledge of gambling as an addiction.

-Clinicians need to be aware of the importance of screening and understanding the risk of their clients developing a problem gambling addiction.
-Many clinicians could be currently working with someone with a gambling addiction and may not be aware of this “hidden addiction.”
+Clinicians need to be aware of the importance of screening and understanding the risks of clients developing gambling disorder..
+Many clinicians working with individuals with gambling disorder may not be aware of the client’s “hidden addiction”.

-Mental health professionals should be aware there is a high rate of suicide and suicidal thoughts among problem gamblers.
+Mental health professionals need to be aware that there is a high rate of suicide and suicidal thoughts among clients with gambling disorder.
 If left untreated, problem gamblers can experience negative consequences, such as physical illness, mental health conditions, financial difficulties or possibly criminal activity.
-Furthermore, an estimated eight to 10 people in the problem gambler’s social network will be directly affected.
+Furthermore, an estimated 8 to 10 people in the problem gambler’s social network will be directly affected.

 In addition, clinicians need to screen clients that may have family members who are experiencing problem gambling.
-Clients with a spouse or parent with a gambling addiction report mental health problems, emotional disturbances, poorer physical health, risky drinking, lower social support and impaired social life.
+Clients with a spouse or parent with a gambling addiction report mental health problems, emotional disturbances, a decrease in physical health, high-risk drinking, a decreased social support and impaired social life.
 The children of problem gamblers are more likely to report depression and gambling problems.

 There are various problem gambling screening tools.
 Often, clinicians are not able to add lengthy questionnaires to already existing intake processes.
 For those, we recommend the full NODS, NODS CLIP or LIE BET screenings.
 It is important to note that further assessment will be needed if someone answers yes to one or more of the questions.

-NORC DSM IV Screen for Gambling Problems – The NODS is based on the DSM-IV criteria for Pathological Gambling and assesses both lifetime and past-year problem gambling.
+NORC DSM IV Screen for Gambling Problems – The NODS is based on the DSM-IV criteria for Gambling Disorder and assesses both lifetime and past-year problem gambling.

 The NORC screening tool or NODS – SA was designed to assist individuals in evaluating whether to modify or seek help for their gambling behavior

 The NCPGP has more than 80 trained, licensed providers across the state of North Carolina that can provide problem gambling treatment.
-When a problem gambler or family member calls the program helpline, they can be referred to one of the program’s network providers for counseling.
+When a self-identified gambler or loved one calls the program helpline, they can be referred to one of the program’s network providers for counseling.

 In order to qualify to submit an application to become a provider on the official registry, the individual must be licensed as a clinician in the state of North Carolina, have an office setting for counseling services and complete Sure Bet One and Sure Bet Two two-day training workshops.